anaseto/goal/docs/Implementation.md

 it's going to go fast, not like in SIMD or gonum fast in Goal's case, but fast like in typical Go code.
-Also, talking about array performace, the refcount system that allows for amortized constant time append and memory reuse in many builtins while using immutable arrays has been the major source of bugs during
-development: I know what people mean now when they say refcounting stuff is hard!
+Also, talking about array performace, the refcount system that allows for amortized constant time append and memory reuse in many builtins while using immutable arrays has been maybe the major source of bugs during development: I know what people mean now when they say refcounting stuff is hard!
+Thankfully, I only had to deal with a simplified version of refcounting, because memory management is done by Go's GC.